 How Any Student Affairs Professional Can Design a High-Impact Practice

-High-impact practices do so much more than the name reveals, and must hit many hidden qualifiers to accurately and deservedly be considered HIPs.
+But high-impact practices do so much more than the name reveals, and must hit many hidden qualifiers to accurately and deservedly be considered HIPs.

 To get into that, let’s reconnect with educational researcher and theorist George Kuh.